 GROWING OUR EDUCATOR NETWORK

-We will use this scientist‐educator network to crowd-source development and dissemination of transformative high school STEM curriculum related to critical real‐world issues such as climate change, food security, and environmental sustainability.
-Our preliminary work demonstrates that a scientist‐educator network will create exciting professional development opportunities for teacher leaders, while driving a nationwide, sustainable and systemic change in high school STEM education.
+Through the use of our scientist‐educator network, we have collected data from over 200 aquaponic systems around the world through our web-based data management hub.
+Additionally, we have developed and disseminated transformative STEM curricula related to real world, complex issues such as climate change, food security, and environmental sustainability.
+Our preliminary work demonstrates that a scientist‐educator network creates exciting professional development opportunities for teacher leaders, while driving a nationwide, sustainable and systemic change in high school STEM education.

 This effort will boost leadership skills of teacher leaders and make them proficient in furthering their influence in diverse ways: